-Duration The Co.Lab method of live student projects commenced 2011 and is ongoing within the Birmingham School of Architecture and Design. ongoing within the birmingham school of Architecture and Design.
+Duration The Co.Lab method of live student projects commenced 2011 and is ongoing within the Birmingham School of Architecture and Design. ---------- ---

 The initiative started with the objective to engage students in "live briefs" during their studies at school.
 It was structured to engage clients as 'collaborative partners' with students.
 This gives insights for them into client needs and behaviours/expectations.